About Stevenage FC Women

 In the Summer of 2019, Stevenage Ladies became Stevenage FC Women as Stevenage FC Foundation took the reins of the day to day running of the Club in-order to further support the aspirations of the Women’s side and to bring the Foundation’s female football pathway closer together.

 Foundation CEO, Joe Goude said “We’re delighted to be bringing the Women’s side into the Foundation and providing governance, marketing and logistical support for them to not only consolidate their position in the FA Women’s National League South East Division but to push the team forward and strive for promotion to the FA Women’s National League Southern Premier Division.

 “The move strengthens the Foundation’s vision of providing opportunities for people to realise their potential and alongside our girls development pathway, established last season, we feel there is a solid pathway in place that compliments the local grassroots game whilst also offering talented female footballers the chance to play in a National League.”

-The Foundation have moved quickly to make some initial structural changes with Project Officer, Dani Toyn supporting Dave Potter in the secretary role and retaining Mark Dicker as First Team Manager with Dave and Graeme Smith staying on as coaches, being joined by Jim Hepworth, James Merrett and Phil Woolger to complete the coaching staff.
+The Foundation have moved quickly to make some initial structural changes with Project Manafer, Dani Toyn supporting Dave Potter in the secretary role and retaining Mark Dicker as First Team Manager with Dave and Graeme Smith staying on as coaches, being joined by Jim Hepworth, James Merrett and Phil Woolger to complete the coaching staff.